 Our principal business is the development, licensing and protection of our intellectual property assets.
-We presently own ninety-seven (97) U.S. patents and eight foreign patents relating to: (i) our Cox Patent Portfolio relating to enabling technology for identifying media content on the Internet and taking further action to be performed after such identification; (ii) our M2M/IoT Patent Portfolio relating to, among other things, enabling technology for authenticating, provisioning and using embedded Sim (Subscriber Identification Module) technology in next generation IoT, Machine-to-Machine, and other mobile devices, including smartphones, tablets and computers; (iii) our HFT Patent Portfolio covering certain advanced technologies relating to high frequency trading, which inventions specifically address technological problems associated with speed and latency and provide critical latency gains in trading systems where the difference between success and failure may be measured in nanoseconds; (iv) our Mirror Worlds Patent Portfolio relating to foundational technologies that enable unified search and indexing, displaying and archiving of documents in a computer system; and (v) our Remote Power Patent covering the delivery of power over Ethernet (PoE) cables for the purpose of remotely powering network devices, such as wireless access ports, IP phones and network based cameras.
-In addition, we continually review opportunities to acquire or license additional intellectual property as well as other strategic alternatives.
+We presently own one-hundred two (102) U.S. patents and fifteen (15) foreign patents relating to:(i) our Cox Patent Portfolio relating to enabling technology for identifying media content on the Internet and taking further action to be performed after such identification; (ii) our M2M/IoT Patent Portfolio relating to, among other things, enabling technology for authenticating and using eSim (embedded Subscriber Identification Module) technology in IoT, Machine-to-Machine and other mobile devices, including smartphones, tablets and computers as well as automobiles; (iii) our HFT Patent Portfolio covering certain advanced technologies relating to high frequency trading, which inventions specifically address technological problems associated with speed and latency and provide critical latency gains in trading systems where the difference between success and failure may be measured in nanoseconds; (iv) our Mirror Worlds Patent Portfolio relating to foundational technologies that enable unified search and indexing, displaying and archiving of documents in a computer system; and (v) our Remote Power Patent covering the delivery of power over Ethernet (PoE) cables for the purpose of remotely powering network devices, such as wireless access ports, IP phones and network based cameras.

-With respect to our ninety-seven (97) U.S. patents, fifty-two (52) of such patents have expired.
+With respect to our one-hundred two (102) U.S. patents, fifty-four (54) of such patents have expired.
 However, we can assert expired patents against third parties but only for past damages up to the patent expiration date.
-We currently have pending litigation involving expired patents including our Remote Power Patent and certain patents within our Cox and Mirror Worlds Patent Portfolios (see Note I).
+We currently have pending litigation involving expired patents including our Remote Power Patent and certain patents within our Cox and Mirror Worlds Patent Portfolios (see Note I to our unaudited condensed consolidated financial statements included herein).
+Our revenue is largely dependent upon our ability to achieve successful litigation outcomes.

-At March 31, 2023, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$46,839,000 and working capital of \$45,902,000.
-Based on our cash position, we continually review opportunities to acquire additional intellectual property as well as evaluate other strategic opportunities.
+At March 31, 2024, our principal sources of liquidity consisted of cash and cash equivalents and marketable securities of \$43,394,000 and working capital of \$43,067,000.
+Based on our cash position, we review opportunities to acquire additional intellectual property as well as evaluate other strategic opportunities.

-To date we have invested \$7,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to sixty-five patents.
-Although in 2022 we recorded gains on our investment in ILiAD (see Note J to our unaudited condensed consolidated financial statements included herein), our investment continues to involve significant risk and the outcome is uncertain.
+To date we have invested \$7,000,000 in ILiAD, a clinical stage biotechnology company with an exclusive license to seventy (70) patents (see Note J to our unaudited condensed consolidated financial statements included herein).
+Our investment continues to involve significant risk and the outcome is uncertain.

 We have been dependent upon our Remote Power Patent for a significant portion of our revenue.
-Our Remote Power Patent generated licensing revenue in excess of \$187,000,000 from May 2007 through March 31, 2023.
+Our Remote Power Patent has generated licensing revenue in excess of \$188,000,000 from May 2007 through March 31, 2024.
 We no longer receive licensing revenue for our Remote Power Patent for any period subsequent to March 7, 2020 (the expiration date of the patent).
-During the fourth quarter of 2022, we commenced separate litigation against ten defendants involving our Remote Power Patent for patent infringement for the period prior to March 7, 2020.
-During the three months ended March 31, 2023, we entered into settlement agreements with Arista Networks, Inc., Antaira Technologies LLC, Panasonic Holdings Corporation and TP-Link USA Corporation with respect to the aforementioned litigation resulting in aggregate settlement payments made to the Company of \$537,000 and a future conditional payment of \$150,000 (see Note I[4] hereof).
-All of our revenue of \$537,000 for the three months ended March 31, 2023 was from these settlements.
+During the fourth quarter of 2022, we commenced nine separate litigations against ten defendants involving our Remote Power Patent for patent infringement for the period prior to March 7, 2020.
+During the year ended December 31, 2023, we entered into settlements with eight defendants with respect to the aforementioned litigation resulting in aggregate settlement payments made to us of \$2,601,000 and a future conditional payment of \$150,000 (see Note I[4] hereof).
+All of our revenue for 2023 was from these settlements involving our Remote Power Patent.
+If we are unable to successfully monetize our other patent portfolios or achieve a successful outcome of our investment in ILiAD, our business, financial condition and results of operations will be negatively impacted.